jhofman/msd2015/_drafts/2015-03-13-final-project.md

 The main objective of the final project is for you to apply techniques we've discussed in class to real-world data.
-Simple techniques that work reasonably well and scale to practical problems are preferred to advanced techniques that show marginal improvement over baselines at the expense of interpretability, complexity, and/or computational cost.
-If you plan to use techniques beyond what we've covered in class, please check with me before doing so.
+Simple techniques that work reasonably well and scale to practical problems are preferred over advanced techniques that show marginal improvement over baselines at the expense of complexity, computational cost, or lack of interpretability.
+If you plan to use techniques beyond what we've covered in class, please check with us before doing so.

-You may either use a pre-compiled data set or build your own data set---e.g. from APIs or public web sites\footnote{If you scrape data from a public website, make sure this is permitted and doesn't violate any [terms of service](http://en.wikipedia.org/wiki/Terms_of_service).
+You may either use a pre-curated data set or build your own data set---e.g. from APIs or public web sites\footnote{If you scrape data from a public website, make sure this is permitted and doesn't violate any [terms of service](http://en.wikipedia.org/wiki/Terms_of_service).
-In either case, make sure to explicitly note details of how the data were collected and provide either a reference for obtaining the data or code to acquire it.
-Sources for possible data sets are listed below.
+In either case, make sure explicitly to  note details of how the data were collected and to provide either a reference for obtaining the data or code to acquire it.
+Some example sources for interesting data sets are listed below.

 Your project should roughly follow the general paradigm we've discussed in class.
+First discuss the goal: what do you hope to learn?
+Why does it matter to you?
+Why might it matter to others?
 After acquiring data, some sanity checks and visualization are useful to gain a basic understanding of the data.
-It is often necessary to clean or filter the data to deal with problematic observations---e.g., missing data, extreme outliers, etc. Next, specify the goal of the modeling problem---e.g., regression, classification, clustering, dimensionality reduction, recommendation system, etc.---along with the model(s) you're considering.
-In most cases this should include a loss function that quantifies model fit, along with an algorithm for optimizing this loss function.
+It is often necessary to clean or filter the data to deal with problematic observations---e.g., missing data, extreme outliers, etc. Next, specify the modeling task ---e.g., regression, classification, clustering, dimensionality reduction, recommendation system, etc.---along with the model(s) you're considering.
+In most cases this should include a loss function that quantatively balances model fit and model complexity, along with an algorithm for optimizing this loss function.
 Clearly define measures which quantify performance---e.g. accuracy, confusion matrix, ROC, etc.---and evaluate these measures on both training and test data to assess fit